 A: Recently, I’ve gotten a few emails asking me this question.
 I treated Brucella in August of 2014.
 I took a combination of 600mg of Rifampin and 200mg of Doxycycline for six weeks.
 This protocol is one in which Dr. Horowitz recommends for his Brucella patients.

 To be perfectly honest with you, I am not sure if it did anything.
 Brucella has not popped up on any other tests and treating it didn’t seem to yield much improvement.
 Additionally, I wasn’t able to tell which of my symptoms were linked specifically to Brucella.
-I am still battling many of the same symptoms since I was first diagnosed in 2013 (fatigue, insomnia, burning sensations in my brain and spinal cord, jaw pain, and so on).
+I am still battling many of the same symptoms since I was first diagnosed in 2013 can i order soma online (fatigue, insomnia, burning sensations in my brain and spinal cord, jaw pain, and so on).
 However, I am battling some of these symptoms to a lesser degree now.
 All in all, I can’t say that I made any significant progress in treating Brucella.

 At the present time, I am treating Borrelia (still) and Babesia.
 This new protocol remains challenging, and although I don’t yet feel any drastic changes, I believe there maybe some subtle shifts happening inside.
 I just try to take things one co-infection at a time, hoping that with persistence, I can beat Lyme, get my energy back, and go on with my life.

 I am so ready for that to happen!

 Please note: this article originally appeared on ProHealth on January 20th, 2016.

 By Jenny Lelwica Buttaccio